Special thanks to David Lamont for your research and contributions to this piece.

 1 in 3 employers already provides English training ("ESL") for their team.
 These are called "ESP" classes or "English for Specific Purposes".
 ESL for the food industry is a common type of ESP course.
 Here are some others you may find on the market which have been developed specifically for employees who are learning at work or who intend to get jobs in a specific field:

 ESL for restaurants or ESL for restaurant workers is a course that we offer at Opus.
 ESP is type of English language training we offer for this type of learning.
-When a team enrolls, you can choose to provide them with free English lessons delivered over text message or WhatsApp.
+When a team enrolls, you can choose to provide them with free English lessons delivered over chat.
 We also offer ESL for custodial staff in the soft services areas of facilities management.
-Offering text message-based ESL classes in tandem with required employer training is an effective way to provide well-rounded employee training with an added professional development benefit.
+Offering mobile-based ESL classes in tandem with required employer training is an effective way to provide well-rounded employee training with an added professional development benefit.

 Your team is already mobile, so meeting them where they are with micro-learning delivered on mobile can develop a cultural of inclusive training.
 We have 1,000+ micro-lessons across 5 levels developed by our team of subject matter experts.
 This means that your team can learn English in-depth and cover all 5 language skills.
 They can also stay focused on work-related phrases.

 With ESP, what a student learns still fits within solid pedagogical structures, but the conversation, words and grammar are more aligned with their industry.
 In ESP for the food industry, an employee learning English might learn the phrase "Do you want the sauce on the side?" earlier than someone who is learning general English.
 The beauty of this method is that it's highly relevant to work and is folded into the workday.
 That means your team has the chance to use the words and phrases they just learned in their micro-lesson on the job immediately.
 Here are some more examples of ESP.